ravenlocke/mcpt/docs/source/documentation/functions.rst

 Confidence
 ----------
-A Monte Carlo permutation test has a random factor and, thus, the p-value returned differs from run-to-run.
-However, based on the number of permutations and the p-value returned, it is possible to calculate a range in which, with a certain confidence, we can say the true p-value lies in.
+A Monte Carlo permutation test has a random factor and, thus, the approximate p-value returned differs from run-to-run.
+However, based on the number of permutations and the approximate p-value returned, it is possible to calculate a range in which, with a certain confidence, we can say the true p-value lies in.
 There are a number of ways to achieve this, but ``mcpt`` uses the `Wilson score interval <https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Wilson_score_interval>`_ binomial approximation approach.
-The confidence can be set by passing the ``confidence`` parameter, where confidence is a float -- for example, passing ``confidence = 0.999`` means that there is a :math:`1/1000` chance that the true p-value lies outside the interval returned by the function called.
+The confidence can be set by passing the ``confidence`` parameter, where confidence is a float -- for example, passing ``confidence = 0.999`` means that there is a :math:`1/1000` chance that the true p-value lies outside the interval returned.

 .. _permutation-test-advanced: